dwjoyce/pythonbook/appendices/Glossary.rst

     ..
 Catching errors

     exception
-        An interruption in normal processing, especially as caused by an error condition.
+        An interruption in normal processing, especially as caused by an error.

     ..
 Python summary